jmamorim/Visualization-Module-Prototype/README.md

 Prototype for the **standSIM** forest simulator’s visualization module.

 *Update*
-- Added example graphs to visualization;
+- Experiments with speedtree models;
-- Changed some configurations
+- Main scene uses speedtree models for pinheiro-bravo.

 ## 📦 How to Download